-In the Open era, there are 3 players that are tied for most men’s titles, including Jimmy Connors, Pete Sampras and Roger Federer, each winning 5 titles each.
+In the Open era, there are 3 players that are tied for most men’s titles.
+They are Jimmy Connors, Pete Sampras and Roger Federer, each winning 5 titles each.

-But, whilst the US have previously had strong showings at the US Open, there hasn’t been a male winner of the event since Andy Roddick in 2003.
+But, whilst the US have previously had strong showings at the US Open, there hasn’t been an American male winner of the event since Andy Roddick in 2003.
 This is probably one of the reasons why numbers are down in terms of visitors from the early 2000 period.

-The Women’s game follows a similar ilk to the men’s game to be honest.
+The Women’s game follows a similar pattern to the men’s game to be honest.
 Serena Williams has been the best the game has seen for many a year and has won 6 times in total, with three of those victories coming in 2012 to 2014.
-But, the last 3 winners have been that of Flavia Pennetta, Angelique Kerber and US-based, Sloane Stephens, all of which you would consider to be outsiders coming into the tournament.
+But, 4 out of the last 6 winners were seeded outside of the top ten and considered to be relative outsiders coming into the tournament.
 Flavia Pennetta in 2015 was seeded 25, Sloane Stephens was unseeded in 2017, Naomi Osaka was seeded 20 in 2018 and Bianca Andreescu the 15th seed in 2019.

 It’s Chris Evert and Serena Williams that are tied at the top of the most single titles ever, with 6 each.
-Every dominated through the seventies and early eighties, whilst Williams’ form came in the late nineties, through the mid two thousands.
+Evert dominated through the seventies and early eighties, whilst Williams’ form came in the late nineties, through to the mid two thousand and tens.